FreaKzero/nms-companion/protocol.md

 - [x] Community Research -> 39% means the process of the current Tier - not the whole Research
 - [x] Supply Depots -> on "Grab" the list is not updated

+# Learning Refactor 1 - Backend
+## Goal
+Data from Savegame should be only parsed once - not for each kind (missions, positions, etc) Only 1 API - parses all Data always from the Savefile

+## Brainstorm
+only 1 IPC for complete Data from Savefile - named GET_SAVEFILE Savefile should return following properties:

+- missions
+  - frigates
+  - settlements

+- PositionData
+- (Future) Bases

+---

 # Features/Ideas
+## Show bases in Discoveries -> wait for Big Refactor 1
+### Brainstorm
+### Research (devSave)
+--
 ## Import/Export
 ### Brainstorm
 ---